tapis-project/paas/CIItoPAAS/AA_Readme.txt

 Also, at the time of creating these, the foreign key naming conventions were messed up.
 These assume this has been fixed.

+I have included the enumes used in CII legacy in the enums.py file in this directory.
+The following columns will need enforce the given enum:

+>> UserProfile
+role: AccountRole

+>> Membership
+level: MembershipLevel

 ===========
 ** Example command (for Questions table on localhost, change as needed) to create these tables: curl -H "tapis-v2-token: $token" localhost:8000/v3/pgrest/manage -X POST -d "@Question.json" -H "Content-type: application/json"